jingzhian/mkdocs-md-notes/docs/dermatology.md

 Infection of the skin and soft tissue characterized by papules, pustules, plaques, nodules, abscesses, cellulitis, or ulcer.

 ### Crytococcus Skin Infection
+Disseminated cryptococcosis is usually seen in immunosuppressed patients.
+The skin is the most common site.
+It presents as multiple, discrete, flesh- to red-colored papules of varying size with slight central umbilication.

-Papular skin lesions resembling Molluscum Contagiosum in immunocompromised patients.
+These papular skin lesions resembling Molluscum Contagiosum.
 However, skin manifestations are usually seen in disseminated infection, along with involvement of the lungs or central nervous system (e.g. meningitis).

 ### Bacillary Angiomatosis